TIBCOSoftware/be-contribution/README.md

   Follow the below steps to build a contribution jar,

   * Once all changes for existing ones or for any new contributions are done.
 Edit root `pom.xml` file located under 'be-contribution',
-    - Set `<be.home>` path to point to the TIBCO BusinessEvents installation home.
+    - Set `<be.home>` path to point to the TIBCO BusinessEvents installation home or pass it at command line while building the jar, ref below.
     - Any common third-party dependency version changes if needed.
     - Exclude any conflicting/duplicate jars off BusinessEvents and/or thirdparty dependencies from being packaged into the 'uber jar'.
 Some obvious ones are already excluded.
 Examples of conflicting/duplicate jars are BusinessEvents jars or common 3rd party ones like, jackson, httpclient, log4j, etc, these are already available under 'BE_HOME/lib/ext/tpcl', so it would be best to avoid packaging them again to prevent any class loading as well as jar size related issues.

   * Any contribution specific dependencies go in contribution specific `pom.xml` file.

   * Once done, open the command prompt, goto the the specific contribution folder('/modules-name/contribution-name') and run the maven command to build a new jar.
-E.g.
+E.g. passing the be.home path and skipping tests.
 ```
     cd /metric/elasticsearch
-    mvn clean install
+    mvn clean install -Dbe.home=/path/to/be/home -DskipTests
 ```

   * A new jar should be created under '/modules-name/contribution-name/target'.
 E.g. /metric/elasticsearch/target.
 You can then copy this jar to 'BE_HOME/lib/ext/tpcl/contrib' to make it available for use in BusinessEvents.